ShiraCadury/Shira-Cadury/README.md

 ---

 ### 📫 Connect with me
-Currently focusing on my academic studies and developing my technical skills.
+Feel free to explore my repositories!
+I'm always open to discussing algorithms and software development.